Signing over the Kingdom, NOT !

 Judging by the wordings in the treaty example below, it would have been very difficult for any interpreter to accurately translate some of the words from English to Edo or any other local language.

 Not only was there a treaty between the absent queen and the local kings and chiefs on behalf of their people, they also had to sign one with the Royal Niger Company.
 King Ovonramwen the Great smelt a rat and did not cooperate.
 As we now know they were being duped into surrendering all powers to rule themselves and to control trade in their kingdom.
+In many cases George Goldie of the Royal Niger Company made up signed treaties for unsuspecting kings and falsely claimed they signed it.
 Any one of them who was becoming too rich was soon stripped of all opportunity to continue to do so.
 Savage brutality was meted out to any chief who erred on any of the treaty points.

 This brutality and cruelty only diminished with the commencement of the First World War on July 28 1914 when Great Britain needed to divert personnel towards the war efforts.